C2P-GCN: Cell-to-Patch Graph Convolutional Network for Colorectal Cancer Grading

-On Dataset II, we worked only on the binary classification since the dataset is highly imbalanced to conduct a multiclass classification with our method as our approach leverages full images for training rather than individual image patches.
-For binary classification, as can be seen from Table V, our method yields the highest performance compared to other methods implemented on this dataset and beats the SVM-CNN method by $0.4\%$.
+On Dataset II, we worked only on the binary classification since the dataset is highly imbalanced to conduct a multiclass classification with C2P-GCN as our approach leverages full images for training rather than individual patches.
+For binary classification, as shown in Table V, our method yields the highest performance compared to other methods implemented on this dataset and beats the SVM-CNN method by $0.4\%$.
 It is noted that our model was trained only with $359$ image-level graph data.
 The SVM-CNN methods did not directly mention the training size, however, Dataset II has an average image size of $5.10$ $mm^2$ $(10000 \times 10000)$, cropped at 40x magnification i.e. $226$ nm/pixel \cite{china}.
 Since the authors used a patch size of $672 \times 672$ to break each large image and used patches extracted from half of the total image dataset for training purposes, it is safe to say that, C2P-GCN uses over two orders of magnitude less training data compared to what is used by SVM-CNN.